Birth control: Birth control movement

 The increased use of birth control was seen by some as a form of social decay.
 A decrease of fertility was seen as a negative.
 Throughout the Progressive Era (1890–1920), there was an increase of voluntary associations aiding the contraceptive movement.
-These organizations failed to enlist more than 100,000 women because the use of birth control was often compared to eugenics; however, there were women seeking a community with like-minded women.
+These organizations failed to enlist more than 100,000 women because the use of birth control was often compared to eugenics; however, women were seeking a community with like-minded women.
 The ideology that surrounded birth control started to gain traction during the Progressive Era due to voluntary associations establishing community.
 Birth control was unlike the Victorian Era because women wanted to manage their sexuality.
 The use of birth control was another form of self-interest women clung to.
-This was seen as women began to gravitate towards strong figures, like the Gibson girl.
+This was seen as women began to gravitate towards strong figures, like the Gibson Girl.

 The first permanent birth-control clinic was established in Britain in 1921 by Marie Stopes working with the Malthusian League.
 The clinic, run by midwives and supported by visiting doctors, offered women's birth-control advice and taught them the use of a cervical cap.
 Her clinic made contraception acceptable during the 1920s by presenting it in scientific terms.
 In 1921, Sanger founded the American Birth Control League, which later became the Planned Parenthood Federation of America.
 In 1924 the Society for the Provision of Birth Control Clinics was founded to campaign for municipal clinics; this led to the opening of a second clinic in Greengate, Salford in 1926.
 Throughout the 1920s, Stopes and other feminist pioneers, including Dora Russell and Stella Browne, played a major role in breaking down taboos about sex.
 In April 1930 the Birth Control Conference assembled 700 delegates and was successful in bringing birth control and abortion into the political sphere – three months later, the Ministry of Health, in the United Kingdom, allowed local authorities to give birth-control advice in welfare centres.